StevePro7/3Dcity/README.md

 # 3Dcity

+TODO again
+Do I want to wrap Diff + Level screen with yellow border like Cont / Dead / Over screen Rule : flash is OK e.g. Title and Finish screens
+Also want to add fire button push update icon to screen on Over like the others...

 THINGS TO Check
 Add in feature to reset misses when 20,000 "free man" stage - use CK logic for this Update resume screen so can shoot bullets and kill enemies but you don't accumulate points